Legit Benefits Of Minimalism And Living With Less

 I used to be a super bargain shopper.
 I would get this elated feeling toting in my garbage bag full of thrift finds.
 Some of it would never get worn, but that was fine because “it was such a good deal.”

-You can buy 20 shirts that are “a good deal” or you can buy a handful of shirts that are your new favorites.
+You can buy 20 shirts that are “a good deal,” or you can buy a handful of shirts that are your new favorites.
 Things that you can wear over and over and still love.
-Not that you have to spend more money for better quality, but you have the option to.
+It is not that you have to spend more money for better quality, but you have the option to do so.
 And the same is true for anything else you buy.
 Artwork.
 Lamps.
 Groceries.

 #8.
 Practicing Minimalism Can Help Others